marad/marad.github.io/_posts/2015-04-19-java-optional.md

 categories: programming java
 ---

 Recently I've been a part of self-educating team.
-My workmates and me decided to learn Java 8 features so we could use it at work.
+My workmates and I decided to learn Java 8 features so we could use it at work.
 Each of us have one or two topics to cover and we had to teach each other about the cool new features like streams or better type inference.
 My part was to cover the `Optional` class, and today I'd like to show and explain how and why you should use it.